-I have decided to further focus my question by examining whether the association between smoking exposure and nicotine dependence differs based on a person's history of major depression.
-I am wondering if at low levels of smoking, nicotine dependence is more common among individuals with major depression than those without major depression.
+I have decided to further focus my question by examining whether the association between nicotine dependence and depression differs based on how much a person smokes.
+I am wondering if at low levels of smoking compared to high levels, nicotine dependence is more common among individuals with major depression than those without major depression.